How do we decide what reasonable and necessary supports to include in your plan?

 • any risks and safeguards we may need to think about when considering your support needs.

 We want to get a good understanding of your disability support needs.
-We encourage you to involve anyone in the planning process you want to help you.
+We know you’re the expert in your own life, and we use your lived experience as much as we can.
+When we ask for information from you, we encourage you to involve anyone you want to help you give us this information.

-We also consider other information we have such as medical or therapy reports, or assessments that you have had.
+We’ll also think about other information we have such as medical or therapy reports, or assessments you’ve had.

-We may also ask for further information and assessments, if we need them to help us work out your support needs.
+We’ll look at the evidence we get to make sure we have enough information to decide if the support meets the NDIS funding criteria.
+Sometimes we may ask for further information and assessments, if we need them to help us work out your support needs when we approve your plan.

-To help us work out what supports to consider for people aged 7 years and older, we also use a ‘Typical Support Package’.
+To help us work out what supports to consider for people aged 9 years and older we also use a ‘Typical Support Package’.
 We worked with people with disability, professionals and subject matter experts to develop the Typical Support Package.

 It helps us work out the types of supports we’d usually expect to include in your plan.
 It’s based on your situation and support needs.

-For children younger than 7, we consider the child's current functioning across development areas when we work out the reasonable and necessary supports that should be funded in a child’s NDIS plan.
-Learn more about the Early Childhood Early Intervention approach .
+For children younger than 9, we consider the child's current functioning across development areas when we work out the reasonable and necessary supports that should be funded in a child’s NDIS plan.
+Learn more about the Early Childhood Early Intervention approach.

 How do we consider your goals when we work out your reasonable and necessary supports?

-When we create your plan, you set your goals and tell us what information about your life you want in your plan.
+Before we create your plan, we’ll discuss your current goals and personal details, including things like your living arrangements and current supports.
+We’ll include this information in your plan.
 Your goals are your own personal desires about what you’d like to do.

 You can set any goals you like, even if they’re about things we won’t fund supports for.
 You can also change your goals at any time.
 We consider how your funded supports will help you pursue your goals when we decide to approve your plan.